 5. They jointly market with the MAC Program Management Office

 Anytime a government marketing organization or professional society is holding a notable event, you will see sponsorship and participation by significant MAC holders.
 These marketing efforts build brand awareness and provide MAC holders with the opportunity to establish relationships with government executives.

-Be sure to come back next week to check out our fourth and final important article in this Big MACs series!
+Be sure to check out our other articles in this 4-part series about Big MACs!

 by Brenda Crist, MPA, CPP APMP Fellow